 - Levels of engagement shifted from advanced interaction of long-time practitioners to mass-training of simple subjects to newcomers.

-Five Foundations for Advancement: A group of long-time pm practitioners founded IPMA-USA.
-We came from a variety of backgrounds: Practicing project managers; Managers of project managers; pm consultants and trainers; educators and authors.
+Our founders were key to our Five Foundations for Advancement.
+They were a savvy group of long-time pm practitioners.
+They came from a variety of backgrounds: Practicing project managers; Managers of project managers; pm consultants and trainers; educators and authors.
 Some were founders of chapters and officers of other organizations.
-The average pm industry experience of the founding group in 2001 was around 20 years.
+The average pm industry experience of our founding group in 2001 was around 20 years.
 Some had been involved for 35 years and more.

 Most had earned the Institute’s certification (Lew Ireland wrote its first exam).
 And we realized that a lot more is needed than an exam to accelerate needed organizational results from our discipline.
 Many of us worked internationally, so we had a grasp of the status of pm practice in many other nations of the World.
 Thus, this dedicated group set out to advance the practice of project and program management in America.